sovrynn/ecdo/1-EVIDENCE/cataclysm-chronology/asia/india/README.md

 "According to oceanographic studies, sea level suddenly rose 28m in 500 years, about 12000-11500 years ago.
 This accelerated sea level of 10000- 9400 BCE has been named Meltwater Pulse 1B.
 Many Yādava families had to migrate eastwards and southwards.
 It appears that Indian astronomers observed the event of “Rohiṇī Śakaṭa Bheda” (when either Mars or Saturn pass through Rohiṇī Śakaṭa, i.e. the triangle formation of stars in Taurus constellation) several times around 9400-9300 BCE."

 "The archaeological site of Bhirrana in Hisar, Haryana has also been dated around 7500 BCE.
 A submerged structure of the ancient Poompuhar city found close to Kaveripattinam, Tamil Nadu has been dated around 9500" [29]

+### Indra (Pg 546)

+"Indra is the devatā of 289 hymns out of 1028 hymns of Rigveda.
+There were many Indras.
+Indra I (14000 BCE) was the son of Aditi and Kaśyapa."

+"His progeny also came to be known as Indra.
+He was the first to perform 100 Aśvamedha Yajñas.
+The Rigvedic legend of Indra, Vishnu and Emuśa or Varāha13 is related to Indra I and Vishnu I. Indra II (13650 BCE) became the King of Devas and eliminated Asura King Vritra, son of Tvaṣṭā.
+Viśvarūpā, son of Prajāpati Tvaṣṭā, was killed by Indra II.
+Vritra wanted to avenge the death of his brother Viśvarūpā.
+Finally, Indra II killed Vritrāsura.
+There was also Indra III (11325 BCE), who killed Śaṁbara, the Asura king.
+Rigveda eulogises mainly these three Indras.
+Later, rain and drought have been personified as Indra and Vritrāsura respectively.
+Indra was also paired with Agni, Vāyu, Varuṇa, Marut, Pūṣan, Vishnu, Soma and Brihaspati in Rigveda."

+Dvaraka flood reference?: "Shambara (Sanskrit: शम्बर, romanized: Śambara), also known as Shambarasura (Sanskrit: शम्बरासुर, romanized: Śambarāsur) is an asura featured in Hindu mythology.
+He abducted the infant Pradyumna, the son of Krishna and Rukmini, and attempted to drown him."
+[12]

 ## North India Flood Remnants (2000 - 1900 BC)